vtex-apps/io-documentation/docs/en/Recipes/store-management/improving-your-stores-performance.md

 This article contains recommendations you can implement in your store to improve site performance and, as a consequence, shopper experience.

-:information_source: *Once adopted, such practices can lead to an SEO improvement of up to 80% and over 50% in page loading time.
-This data can be identified in the main website performance analysis tools, such as Google Lighthouse and Google Analytics Load Time.*
+:information_source: *Once adopted, such practices can lead to an improvement of up to 80% in SEO and over 50% in page loading time.
+This data can be identified in the main website performance analysis tools, such as [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [Google Analytics](https://support.google.com/analytics/answer/1205784?hl=en).*

 # Best practices